MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

   - `VNET-DEV-EUS2`.
 This virtual network will provide the dev/test team with a fully functional network for dev projects.
 It will act as a production pilot area, and will rely on the production infrastructure to function.
   - `VNET-PROD-EUS2`.
 Azure IaaS production components will be located in this network.

   Each virtual network will have its own unique address space without overlap.
-Contoso intends to configure routing without requiring NAT.
+Contoso intends to configure routing without requiring network address translation (NAT).
 - **Subnets:** There will be a subnet in each network for each application tier.
 Each subnet in the production network will have a matching subnet in the development virtual network.
 The production network has a subnet for domain controllers.

 The following table summarizes virtual networks in `East US 2`.